Does the Pass Plus Scheme bring down the cost of your car insurance?

 Every year new drivers all over the UK take Pass Plus courses to help them become safer, more confident drivers.
 But can the Pass Plus Scheme bring down the cost of your car insurance?
 Read our guide to find out more.

-What is the Pass Plus Scheme?
+What is Pass Plus?

-Pass Plus is an extra driving qualification that you can take to improve your skills after passing your driving test.
+Pass Plus is an extra driving qualification you can take to improve your skills after passing your driving test.
 It’s not mandatory but it could make you a better driver and might lower your insurance costs.

-The course, set up by the Driving and Vehicle Standards Agency (DVSA), can be taken at any time, although it’s likely to be most beneficial to new drivers in the year after passing their test.
-It can be taken with a qualified driving instructor in your local area and you don’t need to take an extra test to complete it.
+The course, set up by the Driving and Vehicle Standards Agency (DVSA), can be taken at any time – although it’s likely to be most beneficial to new drivers in the year after passing their test.
+It can be taken with a qualified driving instructor in your local area, and you don’t need to take an extra test to complete it.

 What does the Pass Plus Scheme cover?